country-house_1024

 Renting… can be a great option.
 Is there a market for nice cottages by the lake?
 The answer is yes, there is a great demand for country cottage rentals…

-Note that when you rent a home as a vacation property, a lease for a 12-month period or more falls under the jurisdiction of the Tribunal administratif du logement, therefore, you do not sign a lease for 12 months or more.
-Instead, you sign a contract agreement for 11 months or less.
-Country home rentals usually have periods of a weekend, a week, two or three weeks or a period less than 12 months.
+Note that when you rent a home as a vacation property, a lease of 12 months or more falls under the jurisdiction of the Tribunal administratif du logement (TAL); therefore, the lease should be less than 12 months or whatever is permitted according to the municipal bylaws.
+Country home rental periods are typically a weekend, a week, two or three weeks or a period less than 12 months.

 There are several advantages and disadvantages to renting a country home.